Abib-ops/Abib/README.txt

 The usb mount point is variable. /media is deprecated in many modern OS.
 Run mount to find the mount point.

-See or find the right entry in the output, and now save it in the source directory variable (s_dir):
+See or find the right entry in the output and now save it in the source directory variable (s_dir):

 s_dir=/media/andrew/my_usb_drive